 One of the feasible steps towards minimizing disparity and increasing legal defensibility in the selection process is through pre-employment skill testing.

-Strangely there is a persistent fear that the use of pre-employment testing in the hiring process would increase the company’s legal exposure or somehow induce legal risks, whereas opposite could be made true by following certain guidelines of pre-employment testing.
+Strangely there is a persistent fear that the use of pre-employment testing in the hiring process would increase the company’s legal exposure or somehow induce legal risks, whereas opposite could be made true by following certain guidelines of pre-employment skill testing.

 Employers can certainly use pre-employment tests to reduce the likely hood of being sued for disparity or biases during the recruitment process by following simple guidelines: